 The parallel block on the lower right (sub-labeled Fig 2.2) shows the equivalent interrelationship for a different participant, B, who composes the same topic T from different topics than A, namely, R and S. In order for A and B to understand the other's concept of T, and to confirm that each of them mean the (sufficiently) same thing by T, each of them must process the large set of relationships modeled by the equations in the upper left (sub-labeled Fig 2.3).
-The consequence of each of those processes being performed by A and by B is the set of interrelationships in the upper-middle box (sub-labeled Fig 2.4), which says in essence that T can be reproduced either by combining P and Q or R and S. (The remainder of the relations necessarily show how P, Q, R, and S are reproduced, also.)
-The addition of the asterisk to qualify each of the topic names is necessary to make the point that A's T is not identical to the topic T that is shared by A and B-participant A would have experiences not shared by B, and vice versa.
-The overlap of what they share-the agreement over an understanding-is therefore indicated by an asterisk.
+The consequence of each of those processes being performed by A and by B is the set of interrelationships in the upper-middle box (sub-labeled Fig 2.4), which says in essence that T can be reproduced either by combining P and Q or R and S. (The remainder of the relations necessarily show how P, Q, R and S are reproduced, also.)
+The addition of the asterisk to qualify each of the topic names is necessary to make the point that A's T is not identical to the topic T that is shared by A and B - participant A would have experiences not shared by B, and vice versa.
+The overlap of what they share - the agreement over an understanding - is therefore indicated by an asterisk.

-Lastly, the box in the upper right (containing sub-labeled Fig 3.2 through Fig 3.5) holds alternative short-hand expressions of the other boxes. (sub-labeled Fig 3.2 is shorthand for Fig 1.2; Fig 3.3 is shorthand for Fig 2.2; Fig 3.4 is shorthand for Fig 2.4).6
+Lastly, the box in the upper right (containing sub-labeled Fig 3.2 through Fig 3.5) holds alternative short-hand expressions of the other boxes (sub-labeled Fig 3.2 is shorthand for Fig 1.2; Fig 3.3 is shorthand for Fig 2.2; Fig 3.4 is shorthand for Fig 2.4)[6].

-What's a "Theory of Conversation"?
+What is a "theory of conversation"?

-When Pask claimed to be making a theory, he didn't mean it in a light-weight sense.7 Pask took seriously a strict, scientific meaning for theory, which he asserted must comprise principles of duality, complementarity, and conservation.
-Again the context of this paper only allows for the briefest outline of his intentions.
+When Pask claimed to be making a theory, he did not mean it in a light-weight sense[7].
+Pask took seriously a strict, scientific meaning for theory, which he asserted must comprise principles of duality, complementarity and conservation.
+Again, the context of this paper only allows for the briefest outline of his intentions.

 For complementarity, conversation theory compares the descriptive and the prescriptive components of processes that embody our knowing.
-For example, to convey or embody an understanding of the relationship between pencil, writing, and paper, it is not enough to say that "A pencil can be used for writing on paper."
-That's the descriptive component which only begs the question of how it all works together.
-This requires something like, "Place the graphite end of the pencil against the surface of the paper and push with sufficient pressure to leave a mark on the paper."
-That's the prescriptive component.
-(Later Pask eschewed those terms and moved to the more abstract "Con+" and "Con-", to express the complementary components of any concept more abstractly).
+For example, to convey or embody an understanding of the relationship between pencil, writing and paper, it is not enough to say that "A pencil can be used for writing on paper".
+That is the descriptive component which only begs the question of how it all works together.
+This requires something like, "Place the graphite end of the pencil against the surface of the paper and push with sufficient pressure to leave a mark on the paper, all the while rotating the entire apparatus such that the other arm of the compass does not move".
+That is the prescriptive component.
+(Later Pask eschewed those terms and moved to the more abstract "Con+" and "Con-", to express the complementary components of any concept more abstractly.)

 For duality, conversation theory contrasts the interactions that take place along the loops in Figure 2 with the consequences of those loops, that is, the evolution of the processes that result, and as may modeled by the evolution of entailment meshes (the briefest taste of which is contained in Figure 3; the relationships in the upper right are one way to diagram meshes, which are shorthand for the interrelationships expressed more fully in the remainder of the figure).
-Thus, interactions and their consequences are "two sides of the same coin" of conversation, going together inextricably-they are duals of each other.
+Thus, interactions and their consequences are "two sides of the same coin" of conversation, going together inextricably - they are duals of each other.